Flag of New Jersey

 Employment and Career Opportunities

-Once you become a licensed massage therapist in New Jersey, many employment opportunities await you.
+Once you become a licensed massage therapist in New Jersey, many employment opportunities await you, as the program consists of both practical and theoretical training.
 Here’s an overview of potential workplaces, salary expectations, and job search tips to help you start your career.

 Workplaces